Accelerator Internal Granting Program

 * In the fall of 2018, the application process was amended to include an Equity, Diversity and Inclusion (EDI) section.
 For spring 2019, we increased the space for researchers to provide a detailed description of their Full application.
 Please ensure you are using the current guidelines and application.

-*The BrainsCAN Accelerator Townhall was held March 22nd, 2019.
+* The latest BrainsCAN Accelerator Townhall was held November 12, 2019.
 For those who were unable to attend, slides have been made available online.

 We are excited to be offering this internal funding opportunity arising from the Canada First Research Excellence Fund (CFREF) supported BrainsCAN Initiative.
 CFREF invests approximately $200 million per year to support Canada’s postsecondary institutions in their efforts to become global research leaders.